cavenel/ev3dev_examples/README.md

 - pip install colormath

+UI
+==
+- Hold down the center button for several seconds to exit the program (the LED will turn yellow).
+This is handy if the arm fails to flip the cube and you want to stop and start over.
+- If you have a server.conf file but cannot reach the server the LED will change to orange.
+The color analyzer and solution program will both run on the ev3 so orange is a sign that things will run a little slower.
+- If we hit an eror the LED will turn RED.
+Check the rubiks.log file to see what went wrong.

 Server
 ======
 It is possible to run the color analyzing software and the rubiks cube solution